-- Religious Education is broad and balanced, with a planned emphasis on Christianity in both Key Stages: - 1.
-Long Term Planning for R.E: throughout the school, from Foundation Stage to the end of KS2 focuses predominantly on Christianity (two-thirds of the curriculum each year), one other principal religion in KS1 (Judaism) and two other principal religions in KS2 (Hinduism and Islam) as well as exploring other principal religions, through a thematic approach. - Scheme of work: this has been carefully planned in line with the Lincolnshire Agreed Syllabus, to provide children with an R.E Curriculum which encourages learning about (ATI) and learning from (AT2) different religions, beliefs, values and traditions whilst exploring their own beliefs and questions of meaning. - Throughout R.E our aim is to try to provide the children with the understanding and appreciation that there are many similarities between Christianity, other faiths and indeed living a good life, alongside differences to be celebrated.
+- Religious Education is broad and balanced, with a planned emphasis on Christianity in both Key Stages: - I. Long Term Planning for R.E: throughout the school, from Foundation Stage to the end of KS2 focuses predominantly on Christianity (two-thirds of the curriculum each year), one other principal religion in KS1 (Judaism) and two other principal religions in KS2 (Hinduism and Islam) as well as exploring other principal religions, through a thematic approach. - Scheme of work: this has been carefully planned in line with the Lincolnshire Agreed Syllabus, to provide children with an R.E Curriculum which encourages learning about (ATI) and learning from (AT2) different religions, beliefs, values and traditions whilst exploring their own beliefs and questions of meaning. - Throughout R.E our aim is to try to provide the children with the understanding and appreciation that there are many similarities between Christianity, other faiths and indeed living a good life, alongside differences to be celebrated.
 Therefore, lessons are planned to stimulate and motivate children into asking and attempting to answer pertinent and sometimes 'ultimate questions', thus supporting them in their spiritual development; further challenging religious stereotypes. - There are many opportunities provided to the children to promote awe and wonder e.g. use of school grounds, visits, visitors, resources e.g. Caterpillars transforming to Butterflies. - Our environment is used to its fullest to offer and promote, to our pupils, the opportunities and space for quiet reflection e.g. Sensory Garden, Wildlife Area, Tree House etc. - Children demonstrate a high level of interest and enthusiasm for R.E.
 This is evident in pupil participation during lessons, the quality of their work and their willingness to explore issues, in their own time. - Standards within RE are judged by moderating work samples during staff meetings, learning walks (evaluation of R.E displays in corridors and shared areas) and lesson plan samples as well as evaluating pupil's standards, through assessments. - Standards in R.E are good or outstanding across Foundation Stage, Key Stage I and Key Stage 2.
 The majority of children achieve broadly in line with age related expectations.
 Thus providing, evidence regarding pupil attitudes and progress, towards RE which is communicated to parents.

 Key Strengths Development Points Whole school staff who embody Church School ethos.
-Teaching at least good, or better.
-Proactive Subject Leader who monitors and supports colleagues. • Since previous inspection, we have focused particularly on planning more explicitly for AT2 (Learning from) as well as learning about Religion (AT1).
+To devise a purposeful, manageable and Teaching at least good, or better.
+Proactive Subject Leader who monitors and supports colleagues. rigorous form of self- assessment in RE from YI - Y6 to further develop pupil reflection and monitor progress within RE.